Stephen Brobst: Early life and education

-Stephen Brobst was born September 21, 1962 at the hospital on Stanford University campus where both of his parents did their undergraduate studies.
+Brobst was born September 21, 1962, at the hospital on Stanford University campus where both of his parents did their undergraduate studies.
 In his childhood years he participated in chess tournaments sponsored by the United States Chess Federation (USCF) and in league competitions between high schools in Silicon Valley.
 He was president of his high school chess club.

 He graduated as valedictorian from Milpitas High School in 1980.

-For his undergraduate work he studied Electrical Engineering and Computer Science at University of California, Berkeley where he graduated in just three years and was bestowed the Bechtel Engineering Award as the highest honor for a graduating senior in the college of engineering for academic excellence and leadership.
+For his undergraduate work, he studied Electrical Engineering and Computer Science at University of California, Berkeley where he graduated in just three years and was bestowed the Bechtel Engineering Award as the highest honor for a graduating senior in the college of engineering for academic excellence and leadership.

-Brobst performed masters and PhD research at the Massachusetts Institute of Technology (MIT) at the Laboratory for Computer Science where his dissertation work focused on load balancing and resource allocation for massively parallel computing architectures.
+Brobst performed master's and PhD research at the Massachusetts Institute of Technology (MIT) in the Computer Science and Artificial Intelligence Laboratory (CSAIL) where his dissertation work focused on load balancing and resource allocation for massively parallel computing architectures.
 He also holds an MBA with joint course and thesis work at the Harvard Business School and the MIT Sloan School of Management.
 At MIT he was bestowed the William Stewart Award for contributions to student life during his nearly ten years as a graduate resident and tutor at the Baker House undergraduate dormitory.